 Source: Franciscan Health

-If you are eating fast food consider getting kid-sized items which are closer to what all of us should be consuming.
+If you are eating fast food consider getting kid-sized items that are closer to what all of us should be consuming.

 At home, pay attention to your portion size.
 Using a smaller place can also help.
 It can trick your mind into thinking you are eating more and helps prevent you from getting too much food.